TheHeisenBurglar/Portfolio/src/routes/notes/headless-cms/+page.md

-# Lab 2 - Headless CMS
+# ***Headless CMS***
+---
 ### My Choice
+---
-For my assignment, I'm choosing Ghost as my headless CMS because it is easier to work with compared to some alternatives I’ve tried, like Strapi.
+For an assignment, I chose Ghost as the headless CMS because it is easier to work with compared to some alternatives I’ve tried, like Strapi.
 Its Markdown editor and user-friendly API make content creation and integration a straightforward process, especially when using SvelteKit, which I found surprisingly easy to work with.
 While Ghost is primarily designed for blogs, this specialization actually simplifies my work, as it comes with native support for tagging and content categorization, both of which are ideal for organizing blog posts.
 The learning curve is manageable, and I don’t have to navigate SQL database issues like I did with Strapi, allowing me to focus on improving styling and functionality rather than troubleshooting database management.
-Overall, Ghost meets my needs well.
+Overall, Ghost meets the projects needs well.

-## Research
+---
-### Define Headless CMS
+### Research
+---
+#### What is Headless CMS?
 A Content Management System (CMS) is a backend repository for managing data.
 A headless CMS does not include a built-in front end, making the data accessible through an API.

 #### Pros